heschy/Stargate-Generator/index.md

 ## StarGate-Generator

 is an add-on for blender wich is able to create Stargates.
 It will be able to create SG1 and Atlantis Gates.
-But it is still in work.
+Stargate-Simulator is still under development and i impprove it every day.

 ### Status
 [Current Status](https://github.com/heschy/Stargate-Generator/projects/1?fullscreen=true):